Hyperhidrosis

-Hyperhidrosis is a condition characterized by abnormally increased sweating, in excess of that required for regulation of body temperature.
-Although primarily a benign physical burden, hyperhidrosis can deteriorate quality of life from a psychological, emotional, and social perspective.
-In fact, hyperhidrosis almost always leads to psychological as well as physical and social consequences.
-It is thus responsible for more than a quarter of the cases of social phobia.
-Patients suffering from it present difficulties in the professional field, more than 80% of patients experience a moderate to severe emotional impact from the disease and half are subject to depression.
+Hyperhidrosis is a medical condition in which a person exhibits excessive sweating, more than is required for the regulation of body temperature.
+Although it is primarily a physical burden, hyperhidrosis can deteriorate the quality of life of the people who are affected, frequently leading to psychological, physical, and social consequences.
+Hyperhidrosis can lead to difficulties in professional fields, with more than 80% of patients experiencing moderate to severe emotional effects from the disease.

 This excess of sweat happens even if the person is not engaging in tasks that require muscular effort, and it does not depend on the exposure to heat.
 Common places to sweat can include underarms, face, neck, back, groin, feet, and hands.
 It has been called by some researchers 'the silent handicap'.

 Both diaphoresis and hidrosis can mean either perspiration (in which sense they are synonymous with sweating) or excessive perspiration, in which case they refer to a specific, narrowly defined, clinical disorder.

 Classification

 Hyperhidrosis can either be generalized, or localized to specific parts of the body.
 Hands, feet, armpits, groin, and the facial area are among the most active regions of perspiration due to the high number of sweat glands (eccrine glands in particular) in these areas.
 When excessive sweating is localized (e.g. palms, soles, face, underarms, scalp) it is referred to as primary hyperhidrosis or focal hyperhidrosis.
 Excessive sweating involving the whole body is termed generalized hyperhidrosis or secondary hyperhidrosis.
 It is usually the result of some other, underlying condition.

 Primary or focal hyperhidrosis may be further divided by the area affected, for instance, palmoplantar hyperhidrosis (symptomatic sweating of only the hands or feet) or gustatory hyperhidrosis (sweating of the face or chest a few moments after eating certain foods).

 Hyperhidrosis can also be classified by onset, either congenital (present at birth) or acquired (beginning later in life).
 Primary or focal hyperhidrosis usually starts during adolescence or even earlier and seems to be inherited as an autosomal dominant genetic trait.
-It must be distinguished from secondary hyperhidrosis, which can start at any point in life.
-Secondary hyperhidrosis may be due to a disorder of the thyroid or pituitary glands, diabetes mellitus, tumors, gout, menopause, certain drugs, or mercury poisoning.
+It must be distinguished from secondary hyperhidrosis, which can start at any point in life, but usually presents itself after 25 years of age.
+Secondary hyperhidrosis commonly accompanies conditions such as diabetes mellitus, Parkinson's disease, hyperthyroidism, hyperpituitarism, anxiety disorder, pheochromocytoma, and menopause.